dewitt4/Cloud-Custodain/_sources/usecases/usecases/ebsgarbagecollect.txt

      - name: ebs-delete-marked
        resource: ebs
        comments: |
-         Delete any attached ebs volumes that were schedule for deletion
+         Delete any attached EBS volumes that were scheduled for deletion
        filters:
          - type: marked-for-op
            op: delete